Verbs, Nouns, and the Hierarchy of Action in Service Design

 Neither alone is sufficient.
 The dashboard without the notebook loses the action orientation that makes information useful - knowing a patient is "medically optimised" means nothing without knowing what to do about it.
 The notebook without the dashboard loses the systemic view that makes action coordinated - knowing you need to "chase bloods" doesn't help if you can't see which patients are waiting on results.
 The seam between them is where the actual work happens - translating between registers, connecting nouns to verbs, objects to actions.

 Duncan's conclusion resonates: "by codifying our verbs as service patterns and nouns as information models, we have the potential to unleash great efficiencies".
-The flip clock metaphor is apt - 24 hour flaps and 60 minute flaps combine to create 1,440 different times.
-Identify the reusable objects and the reusable actions, and combinations become possible.

-But the hierarchy matters too.
 Not all verbs are equivalent; some are activities, some are actions, some are operations.
-Not all nouns are equivalent; some are purposes, some are functions, some are forms.
+Not all nouns are equivalent either; some name purposes, some name functions, some name forms.
 The abstraction hierarchy reveals which level each element occupies - and therefore how it relates to others.

 A fuller grammar